 The parties may each submit written comments, feedback, additional documentary evidence, requests for additional steps in the investigation, suggest written relevant questions for any party or witness, names of additional witnesses, or any other information they deem relevant to the investigator(s), up to twenty (20) pages, within ten (10) calendar days after the preliminary report is made available for review.
-The Director, Equal Opportunity and Access and/or the Director, Sexual Misconduct Response and Resources or designee may, in their discretion, waive or adjust the page or time limit for the feedback.
+The Senior Director, Equal Opportunity and Access and/or the Senior Director, Sexual Misconduct Response and Resources or designee may, in their discretion, waive or adjust the page or time limit for the feedback.

 The investigator(s) will review the written feedback provided by the parties and conduct any additional investigation necessitated by that feedback.
-The investigator(s) will then prepare a second investigative report incorporating any new relevant information provided by any party or witness.
-The parties will be provided a copy of the second preliminary investigative report and will have a second and final opportunity to review the report and provide any written feedback as described above regarding the new information before the investigator(s) proceed with finalizing the report.
+In the event new, relevant information has been provided, the investigator(s) will prepare a second preliminary investigative report incorporating any new relevant information provided by any party or witness.
+In the event a second preliminary report has been prepared, the parties will be provided a copy of the second preliminary investigative report and will have a second and final opportunity to review the new information and provide any written feedback as described above before the investigator(s) proceed with finalizing the report.
 The parties may each submit up to ten (10) pages of feedback regarding the new information within ten (10) calendar days after it is made available for review.